Frequently Asked Questions

 Will the I-794 freeway be removed?

-At this early stage of the study, no decisions have been made.
-Freeway Removal Concepts, which would remove the interstate designation and utilize the at-grade street network, are currently being evaluated alongside Replace In Kind and Freeway Improvement Concepts.
-Alternatives will be evaluated based on purpose and need, stakeholder feedback, impacts, constructability, costs and other factors.
+At this early stage of the study, no final decisions have been made.
+Freeway Removal concept group has advanced and will be defined in the Alternatives Definition phase.
+The Freeway Removal Alternative, which would remove the interstate designation and utilize the at-grade street network, is currently being evaluated alongside No Build, Replace in Kind and Freeway Improvement Alternatives.

 Will the Hoan Bridge be removed?

-None of the concepts being evaluated include the full removal of the Hoan Bridge.
-Some concepts would impact/reconstruct portions of the Hoan Bridge at the north end, but all concepts keep the bridge elevated above the Milwaukee Harbor, Henry Maier Festival Park and Jones Island as it is today.
+None of the alternatives being evaluated include the full removal of the Hoan Bridge.
+Some alternatives would impact/reconstruct portions of the Hoan Bridge at the north end, but all the alternatives keep the bridge elevated above the Milwaukee Harbor, Henry Maier Festival Park and Jones Island as it is today.

-How much potential land is available with the different concepts?
+How much potential land is available with the different alternatives?

 • The Freeway Improvement Concepts could create between 3.6 to 6.3 acres meeting minimum development requirements.